tripal/tripal_doc/docs/dev_guide/module_dev/buddies/buddy_values.rst

     'cvterm.definition' => 'A fake ontology term for example #3',
     'featureprop.value' => 'Example value of 3 for the property',
   ];
+  // This option triggers the ability to create the term and dbxref automatically
   $options = [
     'create_cvterm' => TRUE,
   ];
-  $feature_id = 1; // For this example a gene feature exists with this id try {
+  $feature_id = 1; // For this example, assume a gene feature already exists with this id
+  // Catch exceptions in case anything goes wrong try {
     $chado_property_record = $property_instance->upsertProperty('feature', $feature_id, $values, $options);
   }